 What is your current profession?/ What grades have you taught?

 During my time as an AmeriCorps member in Washington DC, I had the opportunity to work with preschool age children.
 As a student teacher, I was placed in a 4th grade class in Goleta and, later, a 1st grade class in Oxnard.
 From 2003 – 2012, I taught 3rd grade here at Los Olivos School.
-In 2012, I moved to middle school and currently teach 6th, 7th, and 8th grade English.
+In 2012, I moved to middle school and taught 6th, 7th, and 8th grade English.
 I moved to 2nd grade in the Fall of 2021.

 What are some of your personal hobbies?